 This time also happens to coincide with the season for a lot of other fresh produce, making me love it that much more.
 Maybe they should change what “it’s the most wonderful time of the year” refers to…

 You’ll get to enjoy my favorite pizza muffins recipe, a delicious au gratin casserole, and more… all made low carb thanks to zucchini!

 The only problem with this week is deciding which low carb zucchini recipes to feature on the blog.
+These baked keto zucchini fries are super popular!
 There are just so many yummy options, but I’ve narrowed it down to my favorite five for you.

 You’ll be able to find a mix of sweet and savory recipes, starting with this easy low carb pizza muffins with zucchini recipe.
 But make sure you also try these other low carb zucchini recipes:

 - Zucchini noodle salad with bacon and tomatoes

 - Zucchini au gratin (low carb cheesy zucchini casserole)

 - Lemon blueberry zucchini bread with almond flour